srijan450/Dynamic-Weather-App-In-Node/notes.md

-we are using npm requests
+> we are using npm requests

 npm i requests

+Outcome : Learned how to use API on backend and send response.